By Ben Slater

 At Which? we aim to recommend the best products for you to buy.
 With this in mind, we continually monitor and vary the assessments that underpin our reviews to take account of changing standards and areas of concern.

 Our tests have revealed that plastic backing can be highly flammable.
-Watch our video below to see what happens in a fire.
+Watch our video above to see what happens in a fire.

 We are therefore not recommending any refrigeration appliances that have flammable plastic backing.
 All ridges with this backing have been made Don't Buys regardless of how else they performed in our chilling and freezing tests.